 Þórssteinn rock at Þingvellir

 In the 10th chapter of Eyrbyggja Þórssteinn rock is described: "There is yet to be seen the Doom-ring, where men were doomed to the sacrifice.
-In that ring stands the stone of Thor over which those men were broken who were sacrificed, and the colour of the blood on that stone is yet to be seen."
+In that ring stands the Stone of Thor over which those men were broken who were sacrificed, and the colour of the blood on that stone can still be seen."

-Since my visit to Þingvellir in the summer of 2020 Þingvellir was sold and there is a new owner.
-Always ask for permission if you want to visit this site as it is on his farm.
+Since my visit to Þingvellir in the summer of 2020, Þingvellir has been sold to a new owner.
+Always ask for permission before visiting this site, as it is on his farm.

 Mt.
 Drápuhlíðarfjall